-The Essential Guide to: Lighting Interiors - Techniques for lighting with small flash - By Scott Hargis
+The Essential Guide to: Lighting Interiors - Techniques for lighting with small flash - Second Edition - By Scott Hargis

-In this book Scott Hargis, one of the most respected interior photographers in the business, shows you everything you need to know to learn to light rooms with small flash:
+Inside the 2nd edition, Scott shows you everything you need to know to light rooms with small flash:

 What if you could spend time shooting interiors with Scott?
 Well, you could go to one of Scott's interior lighting workshops that he gives all over the world but that would cost you $360 for the workshop plus travel, lodging etc.